 What is a training contract?

-- the number of hours in training and employment provided each week
+- the number of hours of employment and training per week you will be provided with

 What is a training plan?